Introduction to SSL Manager

 Fill out the form and click the “Next” button.
 The information you entered will be displayed.
 Click the “Back” button to make any changes to this information.
 If the information you entered is correct, click the “Next” button.
 A CSR and key will be created, and your CSR will be displayed.
 This is your self-signed certificate; you can use it temporarily while waiting for an actual certificate.
 Click the “Next” button to set up the CSR on our servers.
 The operation’s result and your certificate file’s name will be displayed.
 Click the “Finish” button to exit the SSL Manager.

 Click the “Cancel” button anytime during the process to exit SSL Manager without saving the changes made during that step.

 Step 2: Purchasing the Certificate

-To purchase the certificate, email it to a Certificate Authority along with your “Proof of Organizational Name” and “Proof of right to use Domain Name”.
-The “Proof of Organizational Name” in most cases is a copy of your company registration documents or certificate of incorporation.
-The “Proof of the right to use Domain Name” in most cases is a printout of your whois information.
+To purchase the certificate, email it to a Certificate Authority with your “Proof of Organizational Name” and “Proof of Right to use Domain Name.”
+In most cases, the “Proof of Organizational Name” is a copy of your company registration documents or certificate of incorporation.
+In most cases, the “Proof of the right to use Domain Name” is a printout of your whois information.
 There are exceptions to both proofs.
 Contact your Certificate Authority for their exact specifications before sending any documents.

-The Certificate Authority may ask you about the server type your certificate will be installed on.
-Our server type is “apache with mod_SSL“
+The Certificate Authority may ask you about the server type on your certificate that will be installed.
+Our server type is “Apache with mod_SSL“

-To purchase the certificate at a later time, log into the “SSL Manager”.
+To purchase the certificate later, log into the “SSL Manager.”
 Select the “View your Certificate Signing Request (CSR)” radio button and click the “Next” button.
 The CSR will be displayed.
-Copy the certificate and send it to the Certificate Authority along with documents described above.
+Copy the certificate and send it to the Certificate Authority along with the documents described above.